-Knowledge of NCAA Division II rules and regulations
+Knowledge of, and experience working within, NCAA rules and regulations